home-assistant/home-assistant.io/source/_integrations/starline.markdown

 <div class='note'>

 You can make up to 1000 API calls per day, which means you could make one approximately every 86 seconds.
-By default, the state of integration will be updated every 3 minutes and OBD information will be updated every 3 hours, making 488 calls per day.
+By default, the state of integration will be updated every 3 minutes, making 480 calls per day.
 It is not recommended to set an update interval of less than 90 seconds.

 </div>